BND Hamburger Icon

 FYIDid you know

-Manufacturing is an incredibly complex process, requiring more of a partnership with your manufacturing facility than a normal vendor.
-When you know what to look for in that facility, you’ll have a winning relationship for years to come.
-Learn what to look for in our article “How to Find a Factory to Manufacture Your Product.”
+Manufacturing is an incredibly complex process that requires more of a partnership with your manufacturing facility than you'd have with other vendors.
+When you know what to look for in that facility, you'll have a winning relationship for years to come.
+Learn how to find a factory to manufacture your product.

 2. Do your research.

 Inventing a product requires a lot of initial investigation, patience and resilience, Lininger said.
-Before you start, set aside the time to do your due diligence.
+Before you start, set aside time to do your due diligence.
 This is especially important when you’re looking at patent protection for your idea.
 Ask yourself, “Would my design infringe upon someone else’s copyright or intellectual property (IP)?”
+[Read related: Copyright Infringement: Are You Stealing Intellectual Property?]

 Visit the U.S. Patent and Trademark Office (USPTO) website and investigate any patents on items similar to the one you want to make.
 If you have questions or want to ensure your invention is legal for you to create and sell, consult an attorney who specializes in patents and IP law.

 You should also look at what’s out there to size up your competition.
-Marco Cirillo, co-founder and CTO of social planning app Kibii, recommends researching who your competitors are, what your target audience likes and dislikes about products already on the market, and if your product is unique enough to stand out.
+Marco Cirillo, co-founder and former chief technology officer of social planning app Kibii, recommends researching who your competitors are, what your target audience likes and dislikes about products already on the market, and if your product is unique enough to stand out.
 [Read related article: How to Do a Competitive Analysis]

 “Many founders and business owners will leave marketing as an afterthought,” Cirillo said.
 “To get the highest return, you need to conduct research and set targets before you even launch your product.
 This will help the team stay aligned and have a common vision so you can ensure a successful product launch.”